- The Evolution of Search Engines and Business

 The first search engine was introduced by Yahoo in 1994 and as soon as Yahoo was released, search engine optimization (SEO) began.
 Search engines, like Google provide the “address” of the web site that contains the information or products you are looking for.
 Prior to 1994, we were all wandering around the web without a road map or an address book.
+The evolution of search engines is interesting but it is also important for online marketers.

 The Evolution of Search Engines